Air Liquide Healthcare can help you get started with oxygen therapy.

 Your doctor and Air Liquide Healthcare can let you know the right people to contact.

-Integrating oxygen therapy into your daily routine will not only prolong your life, but it will enhance your quality of life.
+Integrating oxygen therapy into your daily routine may not only prolong your life, but it will enhance your quality of life.
 You may feel self-conscious about using it in public at first but you will soon appreciate the benefits it brings.

 New portable oxygen systems are small and lightweight – as little as 1.4kg.
 These discreet systems will help you gain confidence when going out.